 1715 Rockland Avenue was designed for the Bank of Montreal in 1892 by architects John Charles Malcolm Keith and Cecil Evers.
 It was built in 1892-93.
 At the time, it was customary for wealthy Victorians to name their houses.
 The Bank of Montreal named this house Hochelaga, a native word for the site of the City of Montreal.

 The Bank of Montreal intended this house to be the residence for the manager of its Victoria branch at 1200 Government Street.
 The first Bank of Montreal manager to live here was Archibald Galletly (1848-1914), who lived here 1892 to 1912.
-In 1905, during his residence here, he also commissioned architect Francis Rattenbury to build 1737 Rockland Avenue, which Archibald Galletly built for his sister.
+In 1905, during his residence here, he also commissioned architect Francis Rattenbury to build 1737 Rockland Avenue, two lots north east of this building, which Archibald Galletly built for his sister.

 In 1913, the Bank of Montreal commissioned architect Alfred Arthur Cox to design a two storey, three bedroom addition at a cost of $3,000.
 At the same time Alfred Cox also designed an addition to the Bank of Montreal’s main downtown branch at 1200 Government Street.
 The building contractor on both these Alfred Cox additions for the Bank of Montreal in 1913 was the Westholme Lumber Company, which also built 1413-1421 Government Street in 1910.